Henry Cabot Lodge Jr.: 1952 Senate campaign

-In the fall of 1952, Lodge found himself fighting in a tight race for re-election with John F. Kennedy, then a US Representative.
+In the fall of 1952, Lodge found himself fighting in a tight race for re-election with John F. Kennedy, then a U.S. Representative.
 His efforts in helping Eisenhower caused Lodge to neglect his own campaign.
 In addition, some of Taft's supporters in Massachusetts defected from Lodge to the Kennedy campaign out of anger over Lodge's support of Eisenhower.
 In November 1952 Lodge was defeated by Kennedy; Lodge received 48.5% of the vote to Kennedy's 51.5%.
 This was the second of three Senate elections contested between a member of the Republican Lodge family and a member of the Democratic Fitzgerald-Kennedy clan, after the 1916 election between Lodge's and Kennedy's grandfathers and before the 1962 special election between Lodge's son and Kennedy's younger brother Ted.

 Kennedy was congratulated for his victory by his dominating father, Joseph Kennedy Sr, saying at long last an Irish Catholic had humbled a scion of the WASP Boston Brahmin elite, saying that this was the most satisfying of all his son's electoral victories.
-It was neither the first nor the last time a Lodge faced a Kennedy in a Massachusetts election.